 NOTE: Port Forwarding the same ports for two (2) Xbox 360 units is not allowed.
 If you want to connect two (2) Xbox 360, you need to contact your ISP to purchase another WAN IP address.

 Check the Enabled box after the IP address value and click .

-NOTE: If you have already set up your Xbox 360® and would want to connect it wirelessly, you would have to know the security settings of your Linksys router.
-To know how to do this, click here.
+NOTE: If you have already set up your Xbox 360 and you want to connect it wirelessly, you need to have the security settings of your Linksys router.
+To know how to get this, click here.
 If you’re trying to connect using a Linksys Wireless-N router with Linksys Connect, click here.

 Was this support article useful?